 There is a $25 fee to use the dispute process.
 If the agency reviewing your dispute agrees with you, you will have to pay the price on this Good Faith Estimate.
 If the agency disagrees with you and agrees with the health care provider or facility, you will have to pay the higher amount.

 To learn more and get a form to start the process, go to www.cms.gov/nosurprises or call 1-877-696-6775.

 For questions or more information about your right to a Good Faith Estimate or the dispute process, visit www.cms.gov/nosurprises or call 1-877-696-6775.

 Keep a copy of this Good Faith Estimate in a safe place or take pictures of it.

 You may need it if you are billed a higher amount.

-Most insurance carriers discount for the prices below and pay according to your plan design - your co-pay/deductible/co-insurance is based on your plan design.
+Most insurance carriers individually discount for the prices below and pay according to your plan design - your co-pay/deductible/co-insurance is also based on your plan design.